-2.2.
+2.3.
 Connecting the Optional Power Sharing Cable

-In the event that the USB bus on your computer does not provide the necessary power to operate your drive, there is a power supply adapter cable that is included with your drive that will derive the necessary power to operate the drive.
+In the event that the Firewire bus or the USB bus on your computer does not provide the necessary power to operate your drive, there is one power supply adapter cable that is included with your drive that will derive the necessary power to operate the drive.
 The USB power supply adapter cable connects to an available USB port on your computer.